 Dr Feletti co-founded the international ExtremeSportMed association.
 Their goal is to organise a PhD-level summer school (Extreme Sports Medicine & Engineering).
 The first edition is expected to be held in 2017, on the shores of Lake Como in the foothills of the Italian Alps, a natural setting for several extreme sports.
 An international conference is also being planned for 2018.
 If anyone feels like getting involved they’re warmly invited to join by filling out the form on their website and by joining the Facebook group.

 He has also written a book, Extreme Sports Medicine, which is available in hard and electronic formats.

 If you’re the type of person that enjoys travel and working in fast-paced and unpredictable environments then this career path might be perfect for you.
 Sports Medics possess a very high skill level as well as the ability to deal with any situation thrown their way.
-That’s why we are dedicated to delivering better equipped Paramedics to the industry.
+That’s why we are dedicated to delivering better-equipped emergency healthcare workers to the industry.

-To get a job in this industry we recommend completing either the HLT41115 – Certificate IV in Health Care or HLT51015 – Diploma of Paramedical Science.
+To get a job in this industry we recommend completing either the HLT41120 – Certificate IV in Health Care or HLT51020 – Diploma of Emergency Healthcare.
 Both of these qualifications provide a flexible and affordable pathway to becoming an Extreme Sports Medic.

 For more information on how to get a start in the industry or to enquire about paramedic training please call 1300 377 741.